DerellLicht/wbigcalc/readme.md

 I don't really think those operations are required in a calculator such as this.
 Instead, user can copy-and-paste from either X-stack field or View window.

-- Removed add/subtract/multiply/divide with register commands, since they require <code>GetCh()</code> operations which are awkward to implement in Windows, and I don't think they are very important.
+- Removed add/subtract/multiply/divide-with-register commands, since they
+require <code>GetCh()</code> operations which are awkward to implement in Windows, and I don't think they are very important.
 They could be added later if someone wants to; use <code>ExchangeXReg()</code> as reference.